retarus/retarus-rust/README.md

     .build();
 ```

-Now we are ready to go, lets create a instance of a job and send it.
+Now we are ready to go, let's create a instance of a job and send it.

 ```rust
 let job = ....